Buddy (Musiq Soulchild song)

 "B.U.D.D.Y." (pronounced "Buddy") is the first single from Musiq Soulchild's fourth album Luvanmusiq.
-It was released on January 30, 2007 after being given to radio stations in the US in late November 2006.
+It was released on January 30, 2007, after being given to radio stations in the US in late November 2006.
 It contains samples from De La Soul's "Buddy (Native Tongues Decision Remix)", Taana Gardner's "Heartbeat" and interpolations from the composition "Heartbeat (Kenton Mix)".
 The song was nominated for a Grammy Award for Best Male R&B Vocal Performance at the 50th Grammy Awards but lost to "Future Baby Mama" by Prince.
 The lyrics are a man's attempts to persuade a girl he can be her "buddy".

 Music video

-The video is directed by Sanaa Hamri, the video is set in Sunset Junction, Los Angeles where Musiq exits a music shop and sees a attractive woman and asks her if she could be his friend with benefits, listing off the things that he's not and the phrases the song's title means.
+The video is directed by Sanaa Hamri, the video is set in Sunset Junction, Los Angeles where Musiq exits a music shop and sees an attractive woman and asks her if she could be his friend with benefits, listing off the things that he's not and the phrases the song's title means.
 After both of them meet with their respective friends, they get together at an outdoor late-night party where Musiq performs and brings the woman up on stage to be with him.
 Kat Graham makes a cameo appearance in the video.
 The official video was released on his record label's YouTube page on March 5, 2007.